mila0411/Double-loop-networks/Dataset/README.md

  About:

-Additional information about the dataset is presented in the article:
+Additional information about the dataset is presented in the following article.

+Reference

+When you write a paper using this library, please refer to the paper.

 Generation and Analysis of Optimal Double-Loop Circulant Networks Dataset